Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter: Dynamical System

-Although this point is non-hyperbolic,\footnote{A fixed point is non-hyperbolic when at least one eigenvalue of the Jacobian matrix in the point is zero.
-The linear stability treatment usually does not apply in this case \cite{Coley:2003mj, Wainwright2009}.} it is a saddle point given that some eigenvalues are positive and others are negative.
-If we consider $\Omega_b = 0$, the minus case of the last eigenvalue is positive for $\mu < 1/12$ and negative otherwise.
+Although non-hyperbolic, i.e., at least one eigenvalue of the Jacobian matrix at the point is zero this point acts as a saddle due to a mix of positive and negative eigenvalues.